sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 can arise when extending from non-abstract classes:

-* Due to the way that Django handles subclassing, all objects subclassed from a concrete model, will also exist in the database as the subclass and an item that belongs to the parent superclass.
+* Due to the way that Django handles subclassing, all objects subclassed from a concrete model will also exist in the database as the subclass and an item that belongs to the parent superclass.

   So a ``CountrySpecificDataElement`` would also be a ``DataElement``, so a query like this::